 The standard design of a laminar flow hood is an electrostatic filter.
 Thus, it regulates the flow of air in the laboratory area.
 There’s also a provision for channelizing the pre-filtered air through a secondary blower because it is routed to the HEPA filter.
 Thus, it produces Class 100 air standards for laboratory operations.
 Discernibly, there are two major variants of laminar flow workstations, Class I and Class II.
 The classification is mostly made on the basis of the degree of protection offered by the hoods.
 This means the Class I category offers a fairly reasonable amount of protection to the workers.
 If the lab operations include working with hazardous elements, Class II is recommended.

 Laminar flow hoods are seen in laboratories and workplaces which demand a hygienic working environment.
 Essentially, there are two major applications of these workstations, protecting the workers conducting the experiments from contaminants and shielding the experimental samples against contamination.
 The vertical flow hoods, which are the most common form of flow hoods, have a number of significant applications.
 Some of the notable applications of vertical flow hoods include:

 - Projection Lens Assemblies

-With the market booming with lab furniture providers, finding the right source can be quite tricky, especially when you consider complex workstations like laminar flow hoods.
-While there are no standard rules for selecting a furniture line, factors like the design of the workstation, the nature operations, materials, the quality of HEPA filters can help buyers make a valuable investment.
-Since flow hoods are a long-term investment, it is essential to consider all the essential parameters before finalizing the decision.
-After all, nothing matters more than the health and security of the employees and a healthy working environment is the key to great research work.
+With the market booming with lab furniture providers, finding the right source can be quite tricky.
+This is especially when you consider complex workstations like laminar flow hoods.
+There are no standard rules for selecting a furniture line.
+There are factors like the design of the workstation, the nature operations, materials, the quality of HEPA filters can help buyers.
+It helps to make a valuable investment.
+Flow hoods are thus a long-term investment.
+It is essential to consider all the essential parameters before finalizing the decision.
+After all, nothing matters more than the health and security of the employees.
+A healthy working environment is a key to great research work.